 “It is very appropriate for mentors and mentees to discuss politics.
-And not just every four years.
+And not just every few years.
 National elections are moments in history when political issues and the direction we want the country to go are on the minds of most Americans.
 If a mentee raises a topic in the news, the mentor should ask the young person what his/her opinion is on the issue and why.
 This helps the youth to clarify where they stand what they understand about the topic or might still need to learn.
-Listening to the mentee’s views also sends a message that his/her opinions are worthy of respect, that adults should pay attention and take those ideas seriously.
+Listening to the mentee’s views also sends a message that his/her opinions are worthy of respect, that adults should pay attention and take those ideas seriously.”

-Regardless of whether they agree or disagree, as long as the exchange is respectful, political discussion is a way to deepen understanding.
-When mentors discuss political issues with their mentees, they can show that disagreements don’t have to divide us and that politics doesn’t have to be bitter.
-Citizens can work together, despite our differences.
+Regardless of whether mentors agree or disagree, as long as the exchange is respectful, political discussion is a way to deepen understanding.
+In fact, when mentors discuss political issues with their mentees, they can show that disagreements don’t have to divide us and that politics doesn’t have to be so bitter–that we can work together, despite our differences.
 As Flannagan notes,